paoldev/vcpkg-custom-overlays/README.md

 # License

-This project is licensed under the terms of the MIT license: please see [./LICENSE](./LICENSE).
+This project is licensed under the terms of the [MIT license](./LICENSE).
+The libraries provided by ports are licensed under the terms of their original authors.